platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/single-runtime-image.md

 ## Types

+{{% note theme="info" %}}
+You can now use the Upsun composable image (BETA) to install runtimes and tools in your application container.
+If you've reached this section from another page, you may be interested in supported `stacks` where `type` was referenced.
+See [supported Nix packages for the `stack` key](/create-apps/app-reference/composable-image#supported-nix-packages) for more information.
+{{% /note %}}

 The `type` defines the base container image used to run the application.
 The version is the major (`X`) and sometimes minor (`X.Y`) version numbers, depending on the service, as in the following table.